Congo River Expedition

 Day 14 and 15 – Lisala

 We expect to arrive in Lisala today.
 Lisala is the home town of the former President Mobutu and the half way point between Mbandaka to Kisangani.
 Some of your fellow travellers will be returning to Kinshasa, taking a plane back to the capital the following day.
 At the same time other travellers will fly from Kinshasa to Lisala, in order to travel on the second leg of the expedition to Kisangani.
 Overnight tented camp a few miles on from Lisala.
 (BLD)

 The second leg of our voyage will take us further up river from Lisala, to our final destination, the city of Kisangani.
 The trip is expected to take 10 nights and as with the first leg, each night will be spent ashore at or close to a village where we can buy fresh produce, prepare dinner and set-up our tented camp for the night.
 Highlights of the second leg of the expedition include Bumba, where the river is at its widest, some 20 kilometres across and covered with water hyacinths.
 Closer to Kisangani we will travel through Yangambi, an important Biosphere Reserve which hosts 32,000 tree species.
 Wildlife in the reserve includes elephant, river hog and monkeys.
 (BLD)

-There will be time to explore the city before we return to Kinshasa later in the day.
+There will be time to explore the city.
 Founded by Stanley in 1877, highlights include the Tshopo River Falls and the Wagenia fisheries, set-up in the middle of the rapids.
 Fishing is carried out by means of a complex structure set amongst the rocks to trap the fish.
 Overnight local hotel.
 (BLD)